KingBain/ghost-based-sensors/README.md

 Because of how actions and pipelines are executed, just whats happening inside the pipeline/action will be monitored, but in the grand scheme of things thats where our code lives, so its the right spot to start listening

+## What Ghost-Based Sensors Will NOT Do

+* **Prevention or Enforcement:** GBS is strictly focused on visibility and traceability.
+While prevention and active blocking of threats are important, they are outside the scope of this project.
+* **Private Pipeline Support:** Initially, GBS targets publicly accessible code and public CI/CD runners.
+Although GBS could be adapted for private environments, our initial implementation will not cover private pipelines or environments explicitly.
+* **Runner Hardening:** GBS does not harden or secure CI/CD runners themselves; it focuses solely on capturing telemetry and maintaining traceability.

+## How Does it Work?

+GBS will deploy as a containerized sensor, injected into CI pipelines via a custom GitHub Action or Azure Pipeline Task.
+The sensor will:

+1. Automatically activate at the start of each pipeline job.
+2. Collect detailed telemetry data throughout the build and test steps.
+3. Export telemetry logs as artifacts immediately before the ephemeral environment disappears.

 ## Example Pipeline

 An **example pipeline** demonstrates how to integrate Ghost-Based Sensors into your CI workflow.
 You can find it at: